 Niantic and Waterford CT seem both very likely and unlikely prospects for a Romantic Getaway.
 In Niantic, the looming Millstone Nuclear Power Plant and a dominant train track mars views and cuts off a tiny Main St. from beaches.
 Waterford seems both lost in time and of the immediate present as home to said Nuclear Power Plant.

-And yet, both Niantic and Waterford have charms that far outweigh these slights.
+And yet there are plenty of things to do in Niantic CT and nearby Waterford with charms that far outweigh these slights.
 Niantic’s got a beautifully set B&B, a Brigadoon-like river and cove, a lovely waterfront walkway, and a used book “campus” you’ve got to see to believe.

 Waterford is home to the Eugene O’Neill Theater Center, the stunning Harkness Memorial State Park, and a carefully guarded beach.